amigazen/unsui/README.md

 *Minds awaken, free*

 **amigazen project** uses modern software development tools and methods to update and rerelease classic Amiga open source software.
-Releases include a new AWeb, the _unsui_ platform, and the ToolKit project - a universal SDK for Amiga.
+Releases include a new AWeb, this new Amiga Python 2, and the ToolKit project - a universal SDK for Amiga.

-Key to the amigazen project approach is ensuring every project can be built with the same common set of development tools and configurations, so the ToolKit was created to provide a standard configuration for Amiga development.
+Key to the amigazen project approach is ensuring every project can be built with the same common set of development tools and configurations, so the ToolKit project was created to provide a standard configuration for Amiga development.
 All *amigazen project* releases will be guaranteed to build against the ToolKit standard so that anyone can download and begin contributing straightaway without having to tailor the toolchain for their own setup.

+The amigazen project philosophy is based on openness:

+*Open* to anyone and everyone	- *Open* source and free for all	- *Open* your mind and create!

+PRs for all of amigazen projects are gratefully received at [GitHub](https://github.com/amigazen/).
+While the focus now is on classic 68k software, it is intended that all amigazen project releases can be ported to other Amiga-like systems including AROS and MorphOS where feasible.

 The original authors of the libraries and commands included here are not affiliated with the amigazen project.
 This software is redistributed on terms described in the documentation, particularly the file LICENSE.md and individual LICENSE.md files for each component.

-Our philosophy is based on openness:

-*Open* to anyone and everyone	- *Open* source and free for all	- *Open* your mind and create!

-PRs for all amigazen projects are gratefully received at [GitHub](https://github.com/amigazen/).
-While the amigazen project focus now is on classic 68k software, it is intended that all amigazen project releases can be ported to other Amiga and Amiga-like systems including AROS and MorphOS where feasible.
+Since the software in this project is derived from many different sources, each is licensed independently, as some carry GPL licenses while others are licensed under BSD or more specific license terms.

 ## About _unsui_

-_unsui_ is a Unix-like runtime environment for Amiga consisting of UnixLib3, a POSIX and C99 standard C library, shami, a POSIX-like shell, and the _koans_ - individual Amiga ports of standard commands found on BSD and Linux operating systems.
+_unsui_ is a Unix-like runtime environment for Amiga consisting of *UniLib3*, a POSIX and C99 standard C library, _shami_, a POSIX-like shell, and the _koans_ - individual Amiga ports of standard commands found on BSD and Linux operating systems.

 The name _unsui_ (雲水) refers to Zen monks who travel from monastery to monastery seeking enlightenment, symbolizing the journey of learning and discovery through individual command implementations.
 Each _koan_ represents a step on this path.